 The chassis batteries on your motorhome are installed and warranted by the chassis manufacturer.
-The four 6 volt coach (or house) batteries on your motorhome are installed by Newmar Corporation, but warranted by the battery manufacturer.
+The coach (or house) batteries on your motorhome are installed by Newmar Corporation, but warranted by the battery manufacturer.
 These batteries are used to operate the 12 volt items that are not a direct part of the chassis.
-They are located on a pull out tray in an outside compartment.
+They are located on a tray in an outside compartment.